ProfRandom/WCB-Canon/Canon Files/Binaries 4 — The Hill Sphere.md

   H_r = \alpha\!\left(\frac{M_2}{3M_1}\right)^{\!\tfrac{1}{3}}
   $$
   defining the limiting radius of stable orbital influence for the smaller body.
-- Interprets $H_r$ as the **outer stability boundary** for circumsecondary orbits — the point beyond which tidal shear from the primary dominates.
+- Interprets $H_r$ as the **outer stability boundary** for circumsecondronic orbits — the point beyond which tidal shear from the primaron dominates.
 - Introduces a practical constraint for **long-term stability** of satellites:
   $$
   r_{\text{sat}} \lesssim 0.5\,H_r